 17 May Importance of communication in change management

-Working in a role that puts me in contact with many people involved with change projects, I always find it interesting to hear how many varied thoughts there are about the right time to tell people about a change.
+Working in a role that puts me in contact with many people involved with change projects, I always find it interesting to hear how many varied thoughts there are about the right time to tell people about the importance of communication in change management.

 I’ve met managers that talk about change before anything has been formally planned and agreed.
 Then there are others that don’t tell people what is going on until far too late.
 Some sadly share snippets of information that leads to far too many assumptions or unnecessary concerns.